 My second book, The Hopefuls: Chasing a Rock 'n' Roll Dream in the Minnesota Music Scene, concerns four Twin Cities musicians and their (mis)adventures in the independent music scene.
 It was released in the fall of 2018 by McFarland & Company.

-I'm currently researching and writing a history of Random House's Beginner Books series, which ties in nicely with my day-to-day work as an early literacy specialist.
+My newest project is a history of Random House's Beginner Books series, which ties in nicely with my day-to-day work as an early literacy specialist.

 I was born in Kentucky, grew up in central Illinois, and spent my reckless youth in Minneapolis and Saint Paul.
 I currently live in Normal, Illinois with my wife and two sons; two cats; and way too many records, books, and comic books.